-Q.: How do I sign up for the Grassroots In-Person Referee Course?
+Q.: How do I sign up for a Grassroots Referee Course?

 A.: Course dates and times will be posted to the Calendar Events Summary.
-Find a clinic that you would like to attend and then click on the event to register for it.
+Find a clinic that you would like to attend, click on the event, and follow the instructions provided to register for it.
 All courses require pre-registration and payment through the Learning Center before attending.

-Q.: I've signed up for a Grassroots In-Person Referee Course.
+Q.: I've signed up for an IA - Grassroots In-Person Course in the Learning Center.
 Is there anything I need to complete beforehand?

 A.: Yes.
 After you have pre-registered and paid for the course, you'll be taken the course 'Classroom' in the Learning Center.
 Click on the 'Assignments' tab and complete all the assignments listed before you attend the in-person course.
 The assignments are:

 • Online Grassroots Referee Course (4 hour module)

 • 2020 SafeSport Training (90 minute module) – required for those age 18 and older